azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ![The diagram depicts the exercise steps.
 Create model, train model, test model, publish.](media/2020-06-30-14-22-42.png "LUIS workflow")

 1. Using a browser, navigate to <http://www.luis.ai>.

-    > **Note**: If in Exercise 1, Step 12 you created your Luis account in Azure in a European region (e.g. West Europe), user <http://eu.luis.ai> instead.
-If you selected an Australian region use <http://au.luis.ai>.

 2. Select **Login / Sign Up**.